-the committees involved in the joint working group may select one of the options given in 2.7.7, noting that in IEC the circulation of a second final draft International Standard is not allowed and will require a derogation of the TMB or in exceptional circumstances, if agreed between the officers of the ISO and IEC committees involved in the joint working group and the offices of the CEO, the standard may be published as a single logo standard of the organization in which the final draft International Standard was approved.
+- the committees involved in the joint working group may select one of the options given in 2.7.7, noting that in IEC the circulation of a second final draft International Standard is not allowed and will require a derogation of the TMB or - in exceptional circumstances, if agreed between the officers of the ISO and IEC committees involved in the joint working group and the offices of the CEO, the standard may be published as a single logo standard of the organization in which the final draft International Standard was approved.
 The joint working group is automatically disbanded.

 B.4.2.9 Standards developed under the Mode 5 - Integrated liaison via a joint working group between ISO and IEC are published by the organization of the committee having administrative responsibility.
 That organization assigns the reference number of the standard and owns the copyright of the standard.
 The standard carries the logo of the other organization and may be sold by both organizations.
 The foreword of the International Standard will identify all the committees responsible for the development.
 For those standards where the committee with the administrative responsibility is in the IEC, then the foreword will also give the ISO voting results.
-ISO-lead documents are assigned numbers from 1 to 59999.
-IEC-lead documents are assigned numbers from 1 to 59999.
-IEC-lead series under ISO responsibility and some being under IEC responsibility, a number in the 80000 series is assigned (e.g. ISO 80000-1, IEC 80000-6).
+ISO-lead documents are assigned numbers from 1 to 59999, IEC-lead documents are assigned numbers from 60000 to 79999.
+In the case of multi-part standards, some parts being under ISO responsibility and some being under IEC responsibility, a number in the 80000 series is assigned (e.g. ISO 80000-1, IEC 80000-6).